Amazon Fire TV devices support the DIAL (Discovery-and-Launch) protocol through the Whisperplay service.

 The following sections list changes you need to make to the second-screen app.

 Step A: Implement the DIAL-enabled device discovery service

 On the second-screen app (aka the DIAL client), implement the client specification of the DIAL protocol.
-DIAL is built on top of uPnP specification.
+DIAL is built on top of the uPnP specification.
 In a background activity or thread, send a UDP M-SEARCH request with the search target as

-Fire TV responds to the M-SEARCH request with a response containing a unique service name (USN), the location/URL to obtain device description, and the search target.
-Because it is possible to receive multiple UDP responses from the device, you must extract unique devices based on USN.
+Fire TV responds to the M-SEARCH request with a response containing a unique service name (USN), the location/URL to obtain a device description, and the search target.
+Because it is possible to receive multiple UDP responses from the device, you must extract unique devices based on the USN.

 Sample M-SEARCH Request:

 M-SEARCH * HTTP/1.1 HOST: 184.108.40.206:1900 MAN: "ssdp:discover" MX: 10 ST: urn:dial-multiscreen-org:service:dial:1 USER-AGENT: OS/version product/version

 Sample M-SEARCH Response:

 HTTP/1.1 200 OK USN: uuid:7b077d4c-a222-5b72-0000-0000182185c7::urn:dial-multiscreen-org:service:dial:1 CACHE-CONTROL: max-age=1800 EXT: ST: urn:dial-multiscreen-org:service:dial:1 LOCATION: http://192.168.1.141:60000/upnp/dev/7b077d4c-a222-5b72-0000-0000182185c7/desc SERVER: Linux/4.4.120 UPnP/1.0 Cling/2.0

 Next, to obtain more information about the device, send an HTTP request using the device description location URL in the M-SEARCH response.
 The response contains an important attribute in its header called